 How much weight your armor will have depends on the manufacturer and the level of protection you want.

-The Shooter’s cut
+The Shooter’s Cut

 The cut doesn’t change the quality and material of the plates.
 This shorter cut removes less material from the armor plate and makes it a bit heavier than the swimmer’s cut.